Buy 1, give 5 - Program Overview

 Women are the pillars of our communities and when we invest in women, we build a better world together.

-MARCH 2020 FEMALE ENTREPRENEURSHIP GRANT WINNERS
+MARCH 2020 WOMEN ENTREPRENEURSHIP GRANT WINNERS

 New York, NY – March 2020 / Newsmaker Alert / Nearly 150 applicants vied for a SILVER & RILEY grant.
 Applications were narrowed down to five applicants by nine judges which included the Silver & Riley team and advisors.
 The five finalists were then interviewed via phone, after which three winners were chosen.
 Two $1,000 grant winners and an additional $500 grant was awarded thanks to additional grant funding received.